Skip to content

 Individual data files can be deleted on lincbrain.org by clicking on the trashcan icon next to each file.
 Alternatively, directories or files can be deleted from the command line.

-This example deletes a directory named "horses" on lincbrain.org:
+The following examples delete a directory named "horses" on lincbrain.org: